 College credits from most accredited two- and four-year institutions are widely transferable to Milligan College.
 Send us your transcript(s) and our Registrar will review them and get you a free evaluation of what credits will transfer to Milligan.
 Read more about our Transfer Credit Policy »

-A limited number of awards are available to transfer students with a cumulative college GPA of 3.25 and above.
-Total packages may vary up to $22,500 per year and are awarded based on a combination of academic merit, service experience, and financial need.
+Transfer students with a cumulative college GPA of 3.0 and above may apply for an additional $4,000 transfer scholarship.
+Milligan aid packages (in addition to state and federal aid) may vary up to $20,000 per year and are awarded based on a combination of academic merit, service experience, and financial need.
 Students must enroll full-time in the traditional undergraduate program.
-Athletic recruits, Adult Degree Completion students, or those with previous bachelor’s degrees are not eligible for the competitive transfer awards.
+Athletic recruits, performing arts scholarship recipients, Adult Degree Completion students, or those with previous bachelor’s degrees are not eligible for the competitive transfer awards.
 To renew a second year, a GPA of 2.5 at full-time status must be maintained at Milligan College.

-- First submit an application for admission to Milligan and indicate you are a Transfer
+- Submit an Application for Admission to Milligan and indicate you are a Transfer

-- A resume of campus and community involvement, an essay, and an additional reference from a college faculty member are part of the scholarship application
+- Complete the Transfer Scholarship Application (a resume of campus and community involvement and an essay are part of the scholarship application).
+Deadline June 1.

 - Have your FAFSA results sent to Milligan